lab1092/blender-manual_ja/manual/physics/particles/visualization.rst

    Image 4: Billboard visualization for particles.

-:guilabel:`Billboards` are aligned square planes.
+*Billboards* are aligned square planes.
 They are aligned to the camera by default, but you can choose another object that they should be aligned to.

 If you move a billboard around it's target, it always faces the center of it's target.
-The size of a billboard is set with the parameter :guilabel:`Size` of the particle (in Blender Units).
-You can use them e.g. for [http://en.wikipedia.org/wiki/Sprite_ (computer_graphics) Sprites], or to replace :guilabel:`Halo` visualization.
+The size of a billboard is set with the parameter *Size* of the particle (in Blender Units).
+You can use them e.g. for [http://en.wikipedia.org/wiki/Sprite_ (computer_graphics) Sprites], or to replace *Halo* visualization.
 Everything that can be done with a halo can also be done with a billboard.
 But billboards are real objects, they are seen by raytracing, they appear behind transparent objects,